shaunchuah/musicsamples/README.md

     ```
 6. **Edit .env file to a production configuration**
 7. Start up the whole stack and it should hopefully be working!
+8. Now that it's working - setup SSL encryption on your server using letsencrypt
+9. Harden your production .env file